 Keeping Momentum of a Pet

-The benefits of a 13 year old owning a dog far outweigh them not having one.
+The benefits of a 13-year-old owning a dog far outweigh their not having one.
 Apart from the responsibility they now have a listening ear.
 Someone to discuss their deepest thoughts with.
 They can be kids and play for that bit longer without having to hide it from their friends, who suddenly are all grown up.
 Their dog can be a shoulder to cry on if their day is not going so great.

 A dog makes your teen think of someone other than themselves and in the long run that can only be a good thing.

 A dog can calm stress in a teen.
-They have so much pressure in their day to day lives with social media and constantly being ‘on’ that a dog can aid them step away from that.
+They have so much pressure in their day-to-day lives with social media and constantly being ‘on’ that a dog can aid them to step away from that.

 Owning a dog in the park can increase social confidence.
 It is a great talking point and a great way of making new friends.

 My advice is yes a 13-year-old can definitely look after and care for a dog.
 But they may need some help initially.
 Although the new dog is going to be owned by your teen it will be a new family member and should be treated as one.
 Everyone should be involved in its upkeep.
 Whether your teen chose a small lap dog or a bouncy lab the benefits to your teen are immeasurable.
 Get searching for the perfect pooch!